GBLille/MassiveFold/README.md

 ### Relaxation

-`colabfold_relax` developed by the ColabFold team can be used to relax selected predictions.
+Because the relaxation takes time and resources to compute and that the MassiveFold process splits the predictions in many batches, the “use_gpu_relax” and “models_to_relax” parameters are set to “false” and “none” respectively.
+Indeed, if the relaxation is activated during the process, it will be run per batches, before the final ranking, resulting in relaxed structures that wouldn't necessarily be the best predictions.
+Instead, we recommend to use the `colabfold_relax` program provided in the MassiveFold conda environment and developed by the ColabFold team, once all the predicted structures are produced and ranked.
+It allows to relax only selected PDB structures.
 For help, type:
 ```bash
 colabfold_relax -h
 ```